MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/navigate-teams.md

 # Navigate Microsoft Teams

 Now that you have a clear understanding of your organization’s unique path and needs, it's time to get started on your journey to powerful collaboration with Microsoft Teams.
-Use the following section to learn how to navigate Kaziala’s capabilities complimented within Teams.
+Use the following section to learn how to navigate Kaizala’s capabilities complimented within Teams.

 | From Kaizala | To Teams |
 |---------|-----------------------|